 The Ferguson Centre promotes the interdisciplinary study of empire and postcolonial conditions with a particular focus on Africa and Asia.
 Since its establishment in 2002, it has hosted seminars, exchanges, postgraduates and run collaborative research projects.

-Members have played a part in writing, and monitoring courses including: A326 Empire 1492-1975; A180 Heritage, whose heritage?; AD281 Understanding global heritage; A300 20th century literature: texts and debates; A215 Creative writing; A815 MA English; A230 Reading and studying literature; AA316 The nineteeth-century novel; A300 20th century literature, texts and debates.
+Members have contributed to the writing of a range of Arts courses including: A326 Empire 1492-1975; A180 Heritage, whose heritage?; AD281 Understanding global heritage; A300 20th century literature: texts and debates; A215 Creative writing; A815 MA English; A230 Reading and studying literature; AA316 The nineteeth-century novel.

-Dr Karl Hack took over as Centre Director in October 2010.
+Dr Sandip Hazareesingh takes over as Centre Director in January 2016.

 Find out more

 Local Subversions of Colonial Cultures: Commodities and Anti-Commodities in Global History by Sandip Hazareesingh and Harro Maat, Palgrave Macmillan, 2016.